 Auto Auction Announcements

-Auto Auction announcements are usually displayed on a screen behind the auction block, or for online auctions, on top of the auction listings.
+Auto Auction announcements are displayed on a screen behind or in front of the auction block.
+For online Dealer Auctions, the announcements will be displayed with the vehicle listing.

 Branded title – The title is stamped.
-Usually marked “salvage” “rebuilt” “TMU” or “buy back”
+Usually marked “salvage” “rebuilt” “TMU” or “buy back”.
+The specific types of branding vary by state, but the most common ones include:

 Buy Back – Vehicle at one time was bought back by manufacturer.